• Dr Anwar Girgis

 Application is via the Scholarships and Grants Program online platform, RACS Unlock, hosted by Survey Monkey Apply.

-You may register as an applicant on RACS Unlock at any time, however applications will not display on your dashboard until the Scholarships and Grants Program application opening date in April.
+You may register as an applicant on RACS Unlock at any time, however applications will not display on your dashboard until the Scholarships and Grants Program application opening date.
 There is no need to re-register if you already have a RACS Unlock registration.

 Please note: emailed applications are not accepted.